exoplatform/exo-documentation/docs/Administration.rst

 -  Added users is 0
 -  Removed users corresponds to the removed users from the space following the group's binding removal

-.. note: If some users are bound and that they belong to more than one bound group, they remain in the space
+.. note:: -  If some users are bound and that they belong to more than one bound group, they remain in the space
              and they are not count in the reporting.

-Same if the user was member of the space  before the binding was created.
-In this case, when the binding is removed, the user is revert to normal user, and he is not removed from the space.
+          -  If a user was member of the space before the binding was created.
+When removing the binding, he remains in the space and becomes again normal member i.e. not bound.
 So, he is not count in the "Removed Users"  column.
-But, the information is present in the csv report file, in which the user is not mark as removed, but marked as "still in space"
+But, the information is present in the csv report file, in which he is marked as "still in space".

 .. _SyncReport: